nachotacos69/GE2Extra/README.md

-# [as of JAN 01, 2025. this repo will be changing constantly here and there over time because i tend to do tons of stuff that is either unecessary and necessary,and archiving stuff that i made in the past]
+# [as of JAN 01, 2025. this repo will be changing constantly here and there over time because i tend to do tons of stuff that is either unecessary and necessary, and archiving stuff that i made in the past]

 # GE2Extra with Python Version